 You can drive along Donner Pass today and see famous sites like Donner Lake and Donner Memorial State Park.
 Visitors can hike through the old railroad tunnels and get a sense of the splendor and awe that early emigrants might have felt.
 There are many interesting facts about this historical passages and landmark.

 - It’s named for the infamous Donner party tragedy.
+Only 45 of the 81 settlers involved lived.

 - It connects the Sacramento Valley to Reno, NV.